jharwell/libra/docs/usage/capabilities.rst

    * - ``LIBRA_OPENMP``

-     - Enable OpenMP code
+     - Enable OpenMP code for the selected compiler, if supported.

      - NO

    * - ``LIBRA_MPI``

-     - Enable MPI code
+     - Enable MPI code for the selected compiler, if supported

      - NO